tasb/docker-kubernetes-training/labs/lab01.md

 Let's play with Busybox.
 [Busybox](https://hub.docker.com/_/busybox) is a container maintained by Docker community and have a lot usage since combines tiny versions of many common UNIX utilities into a single small executable.

-To get started, let's donwload the image to our local cache.
+To get started, let's download the image to our local cache.

 ```bash
 docker pull busybox